Front Page Detectives

 Source: Public Domain

-Link to FacebookShare to XShare to Email
+Link to FacebookShare to XShare to FlipboardShare to Email

-And to add insult to injury, the New York D.A. humiliated America’s top mobster by revealing at his trial that Luciano had caught gonorrhea seven times by bedding prostitutes.
+And to add insult to injury, the New York D.A. humiliated America’s top mobster by revealing at his trial that Luciano had caught gonorrhea seven times by bedding sex workers.
 But despite his medical issues, Luciano ran the Big Apple’s biggest brothels with the same business acumen he used to rule the National Crime Syndicate.

 Article continues below advertisement

-During a meeting with one of his madams, Cokey Flo Brown, the crime czar declared, “I’m gonna organize the cathouses like the A&P” – which at the time was one of the first nationwide grocery store chains.
+During a meeting with one of his madams, Cokey Flo Brown, the crime czar declared, “I’m gonna organize the cathouses like the A&P” – at the time one of the first nationwide grocery store chains.
 However, Luciano was still mortified to be publicly branded a flesh peddler.
 It hurt his carefully cultivated, suave chairman-of-the-board image.

 lucky luciano real godfather mobster crime